 Services

-Creating wood veneer is a fascinating and intricate process that transforms raw logs into beautiful, thin sheets of wood used in a variety of decorative applications.
-Follow the journey of wood veneer production from start to finish, highlighting the key stages and techniques involved.
+Creating wood veneer is a fascinating and detailed process that transforms raw logs into decorative materials.
+Below are the key stages of production:

 Selection & Preparation of Logs